Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Additional Experiments: PosteriorDB

 \section{Additional Experiments: PosteriorDB}

-We next consider the PosteriorDB benchmark~\citep{posteriordb}, a database containing a wide range of realistic target densities in Bayesian posterior inference, which provides the true scores $\nabla_\theta \log \pi(\theta)$ for various models and datasets.
+We test competing methods on the PosteriorDB benchmark~\citep{posteriordb}, a database containing a wide range of realistic target densities in Bayesian posterior inference, which provides the true scores $\nabla_\theta \log \pi(\theta)$ for various models and datasets.
 The database provides the Stan code~\citep{stan} for accessing the true scores, and similarly as~\citep{gsmvi}, we use the BridgeStan~\citep{bridgestan} Python interface to access the scores in our codebase.

 For this study we consider four datasets -- two Gaussian targets: \texttt{diamonds} (generalized linear models) and \texttt{arK} (time-series); two non-Gaussian targets: \texttt{gp-pois-regr} (Gaussian processes) and \texttt{low-dim-gauss-mix} (Gaussian mixtures).
 And we focus on two experimental settings: i) We first compare the convergence of the proposed variational inference algorithm with competing methods; ii) We consider noisy unbiased score experiments by injecting noise to the score.
 For the latter, the noisy score is specifically defined as: